 This means we can copy their articles to Activist Handbook as long as the appropriate credit is given.
 Feel free to add and integrate these resources on our platform!

-- Beautiful Rising: A collection of stories, tactics, principles, theories and methodologies on activism.
+- Beautiful Trouble: A collection of stories, tactics, principles, theories and methodologies on activism.

-- Seeds for Change's Resources: A collection of articles about campaign skills, consensus decision making, facilitation, skills for working in groups, resources for co-ops and running workshops.
+- Seeds for Change: A collection of articles about campaign skills, consensus decision making, facilitation, skills for working in groups, resources for co-ops and running workshops.
 Various translations are available as well.

-- Blueprint for Change: A collection of shared Google Docs targeted at progressive activists about organising and campaigning strategies, online-offline approaches, tools and self-defence for organisers and campaigners.
+- Blueprints for Change: A collection of shared Google Docs targeted at progressive activists about organising and campaigning strategies, online-offline approaches, tools and self-defence for organisers and campaigners.